Shanemack17/Basic-Network-Lab-Packet-Tracer/README.md

 # DHCP Configuration Lab – Packet Tracer

 ## 📖 Overview
-This lab demonstrates how to configure a Cisco router to act as a DHCP server for a network.
+This lab demonstrates how to configure a Cisco router to act as a DHCP server for a small network.
-A router provides IP addresses to PCs automatically, along with a subnet mask, default gateway, and DNS server.
+In many real-world environments, end-user devices get their IP configuration automatically.
+By completing this lab, I’ve shown that I can:
+- Configure a router interface,
+- Set up and manage a DHCP pool,
+- Verify that end devices receive valid IP addresses,
+- Troubleshoot and test connectivity.

 ---